microsoft/GFB-audio-control/README.md

 > Note: The documentation included in this ReadMe file is for informational purposes only and is not intended to supersede the applicable license terms.

+### Limitations

+The proposed model was trained and evaluated on clean recordings of English speech.
+It may fail for other languages or acoustic conditions without retraining.
+Even for English speech, the model may occasionally introduce acoustic or semantic distortions, or alter the perceived speaker identity.
+For input other than noise-free English speech, the model behaviour is undefined.

+The code published in this repository is intended purely to illustrate the methods introduced in the accompanying publication.

 ## Contributing

 This code has been created as part of a summer intern project by Eloi Moliner (eloi.moliner@aalto.fi), Ph.D.
 Student, Aalto University, Finland